 Provided you qualify, OSTD is payable on the eighth day of disability or when your accrued paid sick time is exhausted, whichever is later.
-If you are collecting vacation pay when OSTD benefits become payable, OSTD will not begin until your vacation pay ends.
-Benefits are payable for a maximum of 26 weeks.
+If you are collecting vacation pay when OSTD benefits become payable, OSTD will not begin until your vacation pay ends, however OSTD benefits will retro back to your 8th day of disability once benefits become payable.
+Benefits are payable for a maximum of 26 weeks for each period of disability.